SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 Provide details for the Sumo Logic CloudWatch Metrics source.
 If not provided, then defaults will be used.

 * `limit_to_namespaces`.
 Enter a comma-delimited list of the namespaces which will be used for both AWS CloudWatch Metrics Source.
-You can provide both AWS as well as custom namespaces.
+You can provide both AWS and custom namespaces.

 Supported namespaces are based on the type of CloudWatch Metrics Source you have selected above.
 See the relevant docs for the [Kinesis Firehose Metrics Source](/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source) and the [CloudWatch Metrics Source](/docs/send-data/hosted-collectors/amazon-aws/amazon-cloudwatch-source-metrics) for details on which namespaces they support.